-With regard to its operations, the Foundation continued to rely on the Bambino Gesù Children's Hospital staff also in 2018.
-From July 2015, a professional figure has been directly hired to head the Fundraising and Social Communication Department.
+With regard to the Foundation's operations, it continued to make use of the staff of the Bambino Gesù Children's Hospital in 2019.
+From July 2015, a professional figure was hired to head the Fundraising and Social Communication Department.
 Other collaborations were provided by Hospital staff on a freelance basis.
+In particular, since 2016 the Secretary General has been operating in accordance with the provisions of Article 9.1 of the Articles of Association.

-3. ACTIVITIES OF THE FOUNDATION DURING THE 2018 FINANCIAL YEAR
+3. ACTIVITIES OF THE FOUNDATION DURING THE 2019 FINANCIAL YEAR